michael-savo/FPGA-MIPS-Microprocessor-CPE-487/README.md

 ## Final Summary

-Conclude with a short summary of:
-- What was accomplished
-- What worked successfully
-- What could be improved in the future
-- What was learned from the project

 In conclusion, we created a general purpose single cycle processor that was able to open different programs and display 3D rendered graphics.
 Some future improvements on this project could be transtiioning it from single-cycle to pipelined, adding memory, adding I/O support, optimizing display_generator.vhd to use a framebuffer in data memory, optimizing the display to showcase tiles, and more.
-## Submission Checklist

-- [ ] Project behavior is clearly described.
-- [ ] Required hardware and attachments are listed.
-- [ ] System diagrams/images are included.
-- [ ] Vivado setup steps are documented.
-- [ ] Nexys board inputs and outputs are described.
-- [ ] Images/videos of the project are included.
-- [ ] Starter code, modifications, and original contributions are explained.
-- [ ] AI usage is cited.
-- [ ] Team contributions are listed.
-- [ ] Timeline is included.
-- [ ] Difficulties and solutions are summarized.
-- [ ] Code is organized into appropriate `.vhd` and `.xdc` files.
+We learned a lot about how computers function, specifically a lot more in the memory, graphics, and display areas.
+This project was very valuable and I hope future students add onto it and hopefully finish our goal of creating a PS1 emulator.